 This is the risk that failure of a particular investment, or the general poor performance of a given investment type, could materially adversely affect the Scheme's assets.
-The Trustee believes that the Scheme's assets are adequately diversified between different asset classes

-3737668 and within each asset class.
-This was a key consideration when determining the Appendix 2 (cont) Scheme's investment arrangements.
+The Trustee believes that the Scheme's assets are adequately diversified between different asset classes and within each asset class.
+This was a key consideration when determining the Scheme's investment arrangements.